 - Ensuring each new skylight provide the same appearance as the old skylights to the satisfaction of the New York State Historic Preservation Office and National Park Service

-- A publicly funded - and therefore tight - budget
+- A publicly-funded — and therefore tight — budget

-VELUX Wells's engineering and project management teams worked with training center's architectural team to develop a custom plan to meet historic criteria, including a modified low-profile extrusion for phase one and dies to replicate the extrusions for phase two.
+VELUX engineering and project management teams worked with the training center's architectural team to develop a custom plan to meet historic criteria, including a modified low-profile extrusion for phase one and dies to replicate the extrusions for phase two.
 The design was reviewed and approved by the National Park Services for historic compliance.

 To improve temperature control and future cost savings, the VELUX Wells team assisted with glazing recommendations.
 Since the south-facing skylights receive the most direct sunlight of the day, they're glazed with Solarban® 90 glass to reduce solar heat gain while boosting visible light transmittance.
 Receiving less direct sunlight, the northern-facing skylights are glazed with the highly efficient, but more economical, Solarban® 60.